junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 published: false
 ---

-(**Tags:** canon divergent, post-S11 timeline, minus BMOL, graphic depictions of violence, temporary main character death, main character near death experience, soul-grace dance)
+(**Tags:** canon divergent, post-S11 finale, minus BMOL and Mary, graphic depictions of violence, temporary main character death, main character near death experience, graphic depictions of disease symptoms, soul-grace dance, love is the best cure, Team Free-Will, Happy Ending)

+(**Rating**: Teen and up (for violence))

 (**Notes before/after work:** Believe it or not, this story starts as a one-shot idea.
 Just a one-liner thought popped in my mind: "What would it be like when there is an outburst contagious disease infecting and killing angels like Black Death?" when the song I was listening to has a line says "I cry when angels deserve to die."
 I can immediately hear Cas say: "Do angels deserve to die?
 Do I?"
 And the story starts from there.